Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Tearing sutures is a concern, especially for spay surgery, as it can be life-threatening if the inner sutures open.
 As such, the following steps must be followed:

 - Restrict walks and vigorous activity (such as running, playing, and jumping) for 10 to 14 days (your vet will advise you).

 - Prevent your dog from engaging with other dogs and animals, especially strange dogs.
 Play and roughhousing or fighting is a concern, as is curiosity about the incision site.
 It’s best to limit access as much as possible.

 - Keep the dog indoors, and short walks indoors or in the backyard can begin at about seven days.
 Doing so also helps prevent encounters with other dogs.

 - Use a recovery garment or cone to prevent licking of the incision site.

 - Keep the incision site dry, so no baths and swimming.

 - Check the incision site regularly (daily for the first ten days at least).

 - Provide pain medication as instructed by your vet.
-If you dog apears agitated, whines a lot, or seems to be in excessive pain, call your vet.
-The pain medication may need to adjusted.
+If your dog appears agitated, whines a lot, or seems to be in excessive pain, call your vet.
+The pain medication may need to be adjusted.